Anshul-dotcom/Browse-Bazar/README.md

 Product Management: Sellers can add, update, and delete products.

-Cart and Checkout: Customers can add products to their cart and proceed to checkout.
+Cart and Checkout: Customers can add products to their cart and proceed to checkout and after user place an order he will get a confirmation email.

 OTP Verification: Secure user registration with OTP validation.